Spread the Word

 High-performing CAMs utilize their personal business insight and delve deep into specific target markets to build a complete understanding of a partner’s business.

-Successful CAMs work closely with their sales counterparts to map out a needs-assessment for each reseller account.
+Successful and skilled channel account manager works closely with his/her sales counterparts to map out a needs-assessment for each reseller account.
 By asking the right questions to both the internal sales representatives and the channel partners sales and marketing staff, the CAM can then map out the assets and new tools needed to best engage and build relevant content and programs for the partner.

 Great people skills, strong product knowledge, and excellent communication abilities combine to give the seasoned CAM the confidence to present on behalf of both the vendor and resellers to a large audience of targeted end-users.
 The ability to given guidance to target audiences on how to approach new technology integration brings value back to both the channel partner and vendor.